The entire microshutter device consists of approximately 250,000 individual windows with shutters arrayed in a waffle-like grid. Photo: NASA

 The microshutters were conceptualized and created at NASA's Goddard Space Flight Center.

-This abstract image is a preview of the instrumental power that will be unleashed once the James Webb Space Telescope is in space.
+This abstract image was a preview of the instrumental power that was unleashed now that the James Webb Space Telescope is in space.

 The image was acquired during testing of the Near-InfraRed Spectrograph (NIRSpec) instrument, which is part of ESA's contribution to the international observatory.
-NIRSpec will be used to study astronomical objects focusing on very distant galaxies.
-It will do so by splitting their light into spectra - separating the light into components allows scientists to investigate what these objects are made of.
+NIRSpec is used to study astronomical objects focusing on very distant galaxies.
+It does so by splitting their light into spectra - separating the light into components allows scientists to investigate what these objects are made of.

 Created using one of the instrument's internal calibration lamps as the light source, the image shows many spectra as horizontal bands that were recorded by two detectors.
 The wavelengths are spread from left to right; the pattern of dark stripes, called absorption lines, is characteristic of the light source, much like a fingerprint.

-Once in space, the microshutters will be opened or closed depending on the distribution of stars and galaxies in the sky.
+Now in space, the microshutters are opened or closed depending on the distribution of stars and galaxies in the sky.

 This calibration image was obtained in 2017 during testing in the giant thermal vacuum chamber at NASA's Johnson Space Center in Houston, Texas.
-The tests demonstrated that the combined structure, comprising the Webb telescope and its four science instruments, operated flawlessly at temperatures of around -233°C, similar to those they will experience in space.
+The tests demonstrated that the combined structure, comprising the Webb telescope and its four science instruments, operated flawlessly at temperatures of around -233°C, similar to those they are now experiencing in space.